Prepare Your ETD

 - Embedded Multimedia Objects

 Any multimedia objects/elements (sound, video, simulations, etc.) must be embedded in the PDF document using Adobe Acrobat Professional Edition.

 The links below are provided to help you prepare your ETD for submission.
 For access to the professional version of Adobe Acrobat, you can go to any computer in the Harold B. Lee Library.

 Review the ETD Tutorials on the IT Train website:

 Using Adobe Acrobat to

 The Lee Library has the professional version of Adobe Acrobat available on all computers in the Library.
-To convert your thesis or dissertation document to PDF, go to the Learning Commons (Level 3) in the Library.

 For your convenience a list of items that will be reviewed in your PDF by your department, college, and Graduate Studies is provided here.